Daytona Beach Area Off Course Activities

 Tanger Outlets in Daytona Beach has more than 75 of the most popular brand name and designer outlet stores.
 Volusia Mall completed a $5 million upgrade, providing shoppers with an even more inviting experience – and the area’s five thriving downtown areas, including Riverfront Shops in Daytona Beach, Ormond Beach, DeLand and New Smyrna Beach continue to add eclectic, new boutiques and eateries.
 ONE DAYTONA, a new premier retail, dining and entertainment destination is located directly across from Daytona International Speedway.
 For more shopping, click here.

-Video: Dive into local history and the art scene!
+Watch video: Dive into local history and art at area museums and galleries.

 Explore Southeast Museum of Photography, one of the few museums in the nation dedicated to the art of photography.
 See the Cici & Hyatt Brown Museum of Art which features the largest private collection of art depicting Florida, and visit the Smithsonian-affiliated Museum of Arts & Sciences next door.

 For more ideas check out the “Top 10 Reasons to Visit Daytona Beach”.
 Enjoy a look at everything Daytona Beach has to offer and start planning your next golf trip!